 Discover more about ancient grains, including Einkorn, Emmer (Farro), and Spelt.

-You can store whole grains in an airtight container in your long-term pantry, and when you’re ready, you can take them out to grind them into flour.
-I purchased a Mockmill grain grinder to turn my whole grains into flour, and I show you how in my Mockmill unboxing video.
+You can store whole grains in an airtight container in your long-term pantry, and when you’re ready, you can take them out to grind them into fresh flour.
+I purchased a Mockmill electric grain mill to turn my whole grains into flour, and I show you how in my Mockmill unboxing video.

 Stay in Touch with Mary’s Nest